icweaver/SolarPosition.jl/docs/src/deltat.md

 ### Plotting Historical Trend

-Visualize how ΔT has changed over time:
+Visualize how ΔT has changed over time, similar to the measured values derived from telescopic observations:

 ```@example deltat
 using SolarPosition.Positioning: calculate_deltat
 using CairoMakie

-# Calculate ΔT for years 1990-2040
+# Calculate ΔT for years 1600-2000 (historical measurements)
-years = 1990:1:2040
+years = 1600:1:2000
 deltat_values = [calculate_deltat(year, 6) for year in years]

 # Create plot with transparent background